Financial Wellbeing

 Sound personal financial management is a critical skill that equips students to be future-ready, face life's changes and transitions with confidence, and thrive across personal and professional life domains.

 Most financial literacy programmes focus only on the hard skills, tools and techniques associated with personal finance management.
-CFG's Financial Wellbeing programme provides students with training in essential financial planning skills and goes a step further by addressing the mental and emotional aspects of money management.
-Students will gain a deep understanding of how emotions and mindsets impact their decision-making, and develop the financial know-how as well as positive habits and practices related to financial decision-making.
+CFG's Financial Wellbeing programme provides students with training in essential financial planning skills, as well as address the mental and emotional aspects of money management.
+Students will develop the financial know-how as well as positive habits and practices related to financial decision-making.

 Through Financial Wellbeing, students thus not only enhance their personal effectiveness, but also learn about themselves and their personal values, building greater self-awareness and mental resilience.